Project FIRE: Flight tests

-Recoverable reentry packages were flight tested using Atlas-D rockets with Antares-2 solid fuel upperstages (also used on the Scout rocket family), launched from LC 12 at Cape Canaveral Air Force Station in Florida, United States.
+Recoverable reentry packages were flight tested using Atlas-D rockets with Antares-2 solid fuel upper stages (also used on the Scout rocket family), launched from LC 12 at Cape Canaveral Air Force Station in Florida, United States.

 FIRE 1

 The first Project FIRE reentry package was propelled to an altitude of 122 km by an Atlas-D Antares-2 launch vehicle (missile 263D) on 14 April 1964.

 Following a coasting phase that reached an apogee exceeding 800 km the velocity package initiated the reentry vehicle's trajectory, plunging it into a trajectory at a velocity of 11300 m/s with a minus 15 degree trajectory.
 As the spacecraft descended towards Earth, a solid-fuel Antares II rocket positioned behind the payload ignited for 30 seconds, elevating the descent speed to 40,501 km/h.
 Temperature data from the spacecraft's instruments were transmitted to the ground, indicating an estimated exterior temperature of 11,400 K.

 Approximately 32 minutes post-launch, the spacecraft made impact into the Atlantic Ocean.